chkp-altrevin/buildserver/README.md

 ### 🔁 Automated Download and Install Script:

 **Winows and WSL Powershell Install**

+PowerShell will likely need it's execution policies set.
+Did you set the execution policy?

+As an Administrator, you can set the execution policy by typing this into your PowerShell window:

+`Set-ExecutionPolicy RemoteSigned`
+For more information, see Using the Set-ExecutionPolicy Cmdlet.

+When you are done, you can set the policy back to its default value with:

+`Set-ExecutionPolicy Restricted`

 Copy the below and save as `install-script.ps1`.
 Runas: `PS C:\Users\user\install-secret.ps1`

 ```bash